 ask for customized boxes with their logo printed on the boxes.
 Naturally, some of the Zero Waste Boxes performed better than others.
 By 2016, K-Cups represented the highest volume in all the Zero Waste Boxes, accounting for more than 45%.
 Fascinatingly, 9 billion K-cups were sold in 2014, most of them ending up in landfills while 20 million American homes have coffee pod machines.
 At the same time, there has been growing awareness of a “Kill the K-cup” campaign.
 The Zero waste boxes grew 10% month-over-month in revenue, or 152% from 2014 to 2015.
 Margins (income after costs but before expenses) averaged around 50%.
 Initially implemented in 2014, the initiative grew to generate $2.2 million in revenue for 2016 representing 12% of total revenue up from 5% in 2015.
 Profit levels were impressive (as much as 20% on revenue) largely because of the low overhead cost associated with executing the program.

 Although upcycling was the ideal goal, most of the waste collected by TerraCycle was processed and sold to commodity buyers.
 This represented their third service line and generated approximately 10-15% of their revenue.
 Any waste from the brigade and zero waste programs that could not be upcycled was sold to manufacturers to make recycled products.
-Plastic pellets, for instance, made out of low-quality plastic waste was not suitable for upcycling.
-The pellets were sold to extrusion molding manufactures who turned them into products such as large plastic trash bins.
 Processing of the waste was outsourced to aforementioned recycling companies and turned into recycled materials (pellets) that could be sold to manufacturers to make products made from recycled materials.
 TC utilized approximately ten recycling facilities in the US and ten internationally to process the waste collected.
 In order to lower their fixed costs, TC did not own any recycling facilities but instead owned one warehouse in Trenton, NJ and leased warehouse space as needed in the US and internationally.
 TC was committed to never sending collected waste to a landfill or an incinerator.
 Subsequently, waste streams that have low-volumes or have not found an upcycled or recycled solution were often stored in their Trenton warehouse.
 These unique waste streams could be stored indefinitely (with a cost), or until their R&D department determined how to process the waste and/or economies of scale could be leveraged.
 Higher-volume waste streams that could be processed were strategically organized and sold by TC’s operations team.

 TerraCycle as a business had evolved.
 Thinking back, TerraCycle was considered a consumer products company that sourced raw materials from post-consumer waste to create organic plant fertilizers.
 But more recently, TerraCycle evolved into an organization that managed and repurposed unconventional waste from drink pouches, used flip-flops, cigarette butts, and K-cup capsules, diverting 2.5 billion pieces of waste from landfills.
 Operating now in over 20 countries (See Exhibit 2), engaging over 60 million people to redirect waste, and generating more than 18 million in revenue, TC was defining themselves as “an innovative recycling company that has become a global leader in recycling hard-to-recycle waste”.

 The income statement from 2010 to 2014 is shown in Exhibit 3 below.
 Although TerraCycle showed promising revenue growth from 2010 to 2013, revenues in 2014 and 2015 plateaued and the company had yet to turn a profit.
 TerraCycle’s strategy to this point, in retrospect, had been about growth – aggressive growth.
-The company averaged a yearly compounded growth rate of 103% since its inception to 2011.
+The company had a growth rate of 103% since 2011.
 As Tom explained:

 “Until 2008, the more we grew the more money we lost. ...
 There is an explicit expectation of aggressive revenue growth. ...
 It hasn’t always synched with that other very important line on our profit-and-loss statement: the profit".

 TerraCycle’s operating income from 2010 to 2013 had been negative.
 Once you included expenses in this total, Terracycle had been losing in the range of $550,000 to $2.6 million per year from 2010 to 2014.
 In 2014, sales revenues grew by only 1.3% and 2015 revenue projections indicated sales revenues would again be flat or even decline to $18.1 million.
-Although Tom had built a successful icon for environmental sustainability that had attracted investors en masse, the profit wasn’t quite there.
+Although Tom attracted investors quite successfully, the profit wasn’t quite there.
 A common theme throughout TerraCycle’s history was their need for cash.
 Cash from operations, since its inception, had been non-existent, which meant that TerraCycle had always been dependent on debt and investors (see Cash Flow Statement in Exhibit 4).
 In 2010, TerraCycle borrowed $1 million USD in long-term debt and issued $1.9 million in equity.
 But investors were growing impatient and Tom wasn’t sure how much longer banks would loan them cash.

 Tom was wondering how he should move the company in a more financially sustainable direction while staying true to its vision of eliminating waste.
 An Initial Public Offering (IPO) was not something Tom was considering.
 Tom thought about what business they were in.
 Wasn’t it to eliminate waste?
 Was that a business?
-Was this the right business model to achieve the triple bottom line, which was meant to include profitability?
+Was this the right business model to make a difference while demonstrating profitability?